Mountain Experience Course -Details for Summer 2018

 These locations are all either within walking distance, or can be walked into after a short drive from Mount Cook Village.

-- Mount Barth (2,456 metres).
+Mount Barth (2,456 metres).
 A glaciated peak in the Ahuriri Valley, just over one hour south from Mount Cook.
-This offers a great location for snowcraft, bivvying and ridge travel, especially later in the summer.
+This offers a great location for snowcraft, bivvying and ridge travel.

 During the course we will include map reading and navigation topics, study mountain weather and look at basic snow safety and avalanche awareness.
 Each day’s activities can have you out and about for at least 8 hours.